Stary Imielin: History

-The oldest known records of Imielin come from 1422.
-It was a small village located near the road connecting Warsaw and Piaseczno, now Puławska Street.
+The oldest known records of Imielin come from 1422, when it was a small village located near the road connecting Warsaw and Piaseczno, now Puławska Street.
 Throughout history, it was known as Emilin, Imielino, Jamielin, Jemielin, and Jemielino, among other names.
-In 1445, the village received the Kulm law rights from the duke Bolesław IV of Warsaw, ruler of the Duchy of Warsaw.
+In 1445, the village received the Kulm law privileges from the duke Bolesław IV of Warsaw, ruler of the Duchy of Warsaw.

 In the 16th century, Imielin was a property of the Służewiecki family.
-At its largest extent, the farmlands of the Imielin estate had around 85 hectares.
+At its largest extent, the farmlands of the Imielin estate measured around 85 hectares.
 In the 17th century, the village became property of Jakub Hieronim Rozdrażewski, the voivode of the Inowrocław Voivodeship.
 At the time there were between 8 and 11 households.